Chattahoochee (song): Content

-The song is uptempo and talks about growing up and falling in love along the Chattahoochee River that flows from northern Georgia and forms part of the borders that Georgia shares with Alabama and Florida.
+The song is uptempo and talks about growing up and falling in love along the Chattahoochee River that flows from northern Georgia and forms part of the borders that Georgia shares with both Alabama and Florida.

 Critical reception

 Kevin John Coyne of Country Universe gave the song an A grade, saying that the song could have performed well because it "looked back on the innocence of adolescence with bemusement and fondness for that transitional period of life."

 Music video

 The music video was directed by Martin Kahan, premiered in May 1993, and uses the extended remix of the song.
 The video is remembered for Jackson water-skiing in his red cowboy boots and red life vest.

 Chart performance

-"Chattahoochee" debuted at #72 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 15, 1993.
-It also peaked at #46 on the Billboard Hot 100, becoming Jackson's first Hot 100 entry.
+"Chattahoochee" debuted at No. 72 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 15, 1993.
+It also peaked at No. 46 on the Billboard Hot 100, becoming Jackson's first Hot 100 entry.
 It was certified three-times platinum by the Recording Industry Association of America.